 NIOSH doesn’t currently have any occupational exposure data on fentanyl among emergency workers.
 They do have some interim guidance surrounding various hazards.

 When handling and processing fentanyl and its analogues, or if there’s a risk of fentanyl NIOSH suggests the following:

-- NIOSH-approved half-mask filtering facepiece respirator rated P100 or a tight-fitting full facepiece air-purifying respirator with multi-purpose P100 cartridges/canisters.
+- Full facepiece respirator: A tight-fitting full facepiece respirator with multi-purpose P100 cartridges/canisters.
+Shop here

-- Powered air-purifying respirators (PAPRs) with high-efficiency particulate air (HEPA) filters may also be used.
+- Powered air-purifying respirator (PAPR): A PAPR with a HEPA filter may also be used.
+Shop here

 Ideally, a full-facepiece respirator is used to provide respiratory and eye protection, but in the absence of a full-facepiece:

-- Use indirect vented goggles if using a half face respirator; the purpose of the indirect venting is to limit or prevent the passage of liquid splash and dust into the goggle.
+- Indirect vented goggles: Use indirect vented goggles if using a half-face respirator.
+The purpose of the indirect venting is to limit or prevent the passage of liquid splash and dust into the goggle.
+Shop now

-- Coveralls or chemical-resistant and disposable protective sleeves that are impermeable, coated, and film-based.
+- Chemical-resistant coveralls: Look for coveralls that are impermeable, coated, and film-based.
+Shop now

 Hand protection is absolutely essential for first responders who may be handling fentanyl.
-We can help you find the best glove for your needs if you fill out this form.
+Here are some best practices.

 - Choose a nitrile glove that is at least 5 mil thick.